Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên17/11/2025

-The fish is small but swims fast
+The fish is small but swims fast.

-Vietnam's tilapia exports skyrocket - Photo 1.
+Vietnamese tilapia exports are soaring - Photo 1.

 PHOTO: VASEP

-What do Vietnamese businesses need to prepare?
+What do Vietnamese businesses need to prepare for?

-Vietnam's tilapia exports skyrocket - Photo 2.
+Vietnamese tilapia exports are booming - Photo 2.

 PHOTO: VASEP